Second Grade Curriculum

 - STEM: LEGO robotics, bridge building.

-This program is intended to develop listening comprehension and verbal skills in young children.
+This program is intended to develop listening comprehension and verbal skills in Spanish.
 Total Physical Response (TPR) Storytelling is an instructional strategy developed by Blaine Ray, which is based on Stephen D. Kristen and Tracy D. Terrell’s work in developing The Natural Approach and James Asher’s work in developing Total Physical Response.
 The goal of both of these strategies is to allow students to learn a second language in much the same manner as they learned their first language—through the senses and comprehensible sensory input.
 TPR Storytelling provides students with the following:

 - Active language learning which is meaningful and context-driven.